bjornmeansbear/sp2017gd2/Schedule.md

 - watch bifocal display
 - everyone makes figma, github, and codepen accounts
 - Make something w/ just HTML tags
+- Look at people's websites they brought? (first half)

+Lunch?

 - Background Hijinks in-class project

   - explain basics of coding » a few basic HTML tags (maybe we use codepen for this?)